wpidlib/WPID-Library-Docs/tutorials/Mechanism/Mechanism.md

 fourbar.resetPosition();
 ```

 The `resetPosition()` function resets the current position of the Mechanism to 0, so wherever the Mechanism currently lies, that position will now become the 0 position.
-This is especially useful if your Mechanism uses a hardstop, and combining a physical stopping point along with resetting the position in your program can improve consistency.
+This is especially useful if your Mechanism uses a hard stop, and combining a physical stopping point along with resetting the position in your program can improve consistency.

 ## Example